 We keep looking for more women in new home construction.
-Always suprised when this resource is overlooked..
+And we’re always surprised when this resource is overlooked.

 “Widely reported is the fact that people skilled at various parts of the process, and management of residential construction are in short enough supply that both the cost predictability and the time-to-deliver homes add up to one of every home building enterprise’s No. 1 risks.”— Builder Magazine On-Line, January 11, 2017

 Whether financed by hard money, public money or private investors, the amount of time it takes to deliver a home drastically effects financial performance, and often even market share.
-Yet in recent years in the Puget Sound market and nationwide a shortage of skilled trades and labor has hampered builder performance.
+Yet in recent years, in both the Puget Sound and nationwide markets, a shortage of skilled trades and labor has hampered builder performance.
 If you have visited an active construction site recently, you may have noticed the

 *Where does the Master Builder Association of King and Snohomish Counties and the BIAW stand on recruiting and training?